 An overview of the algorithm is shown in~Fig~\ref{fig:method}.
-Inputs are pre-processed once per given pair of images and on every iteration of \pname{RAFT}-based flow updates (typically $4-32$ iterations) we perform three main steps: \begin{inparaenum}[\itshape a\upshape)] \item determining regions of the volume that will get sampled and setting the computation mask; \item computing selected blocks with efficient block sparse matrix-matrix multiplication; \item sampling computed blocks. \end{inparaenum}
+Inputs are pre-processed once per given a pair of images and on every iteration of \pname{RAFT}-based flow updates (typically $4-32$ iterations) we perform three main steps: \begin{inparaenum}[\itshape a\upshape)] \item determining regions of the volume that will get sampled and setting the computation mask; \item computing selected blocks with efficient tiled matrix-matrix multiplications; \item sampling computed blocks. \end{inparaenum}

+First, we describe a high-level algorithm, where computation mask and block sparse all-pairs correlation volume is stored explicitly.
+Then, we present a fused implementation that avoids building the computation mask and stores one block at a time, achieving linear $\mathcal{O}(n)$ time and space complexity in the number of input pixels.

-We cover the single-level case in detail.
-To extend to multi-level correlation volumes, we compute every level independently, as in the single-level case, taking average-pooled target frame features $F^2$.
+We only cover the single-level case, which is extended to multi-level correlation volumes by computing every level independently, taking average-pooled target features $F^2$.

-Overall, the algorithm achieves sub-quadratic $\mathcal{O}(n^{1.5})$ space complexity and is hardware-efficient to enable fast computations.
-More implementation details, pseudocode, and space complexity derivation are provided in the supplementary material.
+More implementation details, pseudocode, and complexity derivation are provided in the supplementary material.